rsdoiel/antenna/planet.md

 ---

-## ‘Energy in the room’: Why no extension on tariffs for Canada, says U.S. ambassador
+## 'Energy in the room:’ U.S. ambassador on why no tariff extension for Canada

 date: 2025-08-05, from: CBC, World News